arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/optimization/vectorization.md

 SIMDe provides a quick starting point to port performance critical codes to Arm64.
 It shortens the time needed to get a working program that then can be used to extract profiles and to identify hot paths in the code.
-Once a profile is established, the hot paths can be rewritten directly with NEON or SVE intrinsics to avoid the overhead of the generic translation.
+Once a profile is established, the hot paths can be rewritten to avoid the overhead of the generic translation.

+Since you're rewriting your x86 intrinsics, you might want to take this opportunity to create a more portable version.
+Here are some suggestions to consider:

+ 1. Rewrite in native C/C++, Fortran, or another high-level compiled language.
+Compilers are constantly improving, and technologies like Arm SVE enable the autovectorization of codes that formally wouldn't vectorize.
+You may be able to avoid platform-specific intrinsics entirely and let the compiler do all the work.

+ 2. If your application is written in C++, use `std::experimental::simd` from the C++ Parallelism Technical Specification V2 via the `<experimental/simd>` header.

+ 3. Use the [SLEEF Vectorized Math Library](https://sleef.org/) as a header-based set of "portable intrinsics"

+ 4. Instead of Time Stamp Counter (TSC) RDTSC intrinsics, use standards-compliant portable timers, e.g., `std::chrono` (C++), `clock_gettime` (C/POSIX), `omp_get_wtime` (OpenMP), `MPI_Wtime` (MPI), etc.

+ 5.

 ## Additional resources